 Six Considerations to Preserve Privilege

-But what about when the third-party forensics firm that an organization will engage for its breach investigation is already working with the organization?
+But what if the third-party forensics firm that an organization plans to engage for its breach investigation is already working with the organization?
 Based on the ruling in In re Premera Blue Cross Customer Data Security Breach Litigation, 296 F. Supp.
 3d 1230, 1245-46 (D. Or.
 2017), the best practice would be for the organization’s outside law firm to directly retain the forensics firm under a separate agreement covering only services related to the breach at issue.
 Additionally, the engagement letter or scope of work should identify how the third party’s investigation or report is related to the provision of legal advice or made in anticipation of litigation.
 See Leonard v.
 McMenamins Inc., No. C22-0094-KKE, 2023 WL 8447918, at *3-5 (W.D.
 Wash.
 Dec.
 6, 2023).
 In the absence of a separate agreement with outside counsel for the distinct incident, courts are unlikely to rule that privilege applies—even when an organization directs its forensics firm to report directly to its outside counsel regarding the firm’s work on a particular breach.
 See In re Cap.
 One Consumer Data Sec.
 Breach Litig., No. 1:19md2915 (AJT/JFA), 2020 WL 2731238, at *8-10 (E.D.
 Va.
 May 26, 2020), aff’d, No. 1:19md2915 (AJT/JFA), 2020 WL 3470261 (E.D.
 Va.
 June 25, 2020).

 For example, the attorney-client privilege or the work-product doctrine are unlikely to cover an incident report focused primarily on the business or technical aspects of a breach.
 See Guo Wengui v.
 Clark Hill, PLC, No. 19-3195 (JEB), 2021 WL 106417, at *11-13 (D.D.C.
 Jan.
 12, 2021) (finding incident response report was not privileged or work product because the “true objective” animating the preparation of the report was the defendant’s effort to “glean[] Duff & Phelps’s expertise in cybersecurity, not in ‘obtaining legal advice from [its] lawyer,’” and “substantially the same [document] would have been prepared. . . as part of the ordinary course of business” (citations omitted)); In re Rutter’s Data Sec.
 Breach Litig., No. 1:20-CV-382, 2021 WL 3733137, at *1-3 (M.D.
 Pa.
-July 22, 2021) (denying privilege or work product protection over incident response report based on court’s conclusion that litigation could not have been the “primary motivating factor” behind the report).
+July 22, 2021) (denying privilege or work-product protection for incident response report based on court’s conclusion that litigation could not have been the “primary motivating factor” behind the report).
 For similar reasons, an organization should consult with outside counsel before utilizing the investigative report for non-litigation purposes.
 See McMenamins Inc., 2023 WL 8447918, at *3-5.
-However, when information stemming from the investigation is integrated into outside counsel’s mental impressions and opinions about legal exposure or strategy, there is a stronger argument for protection from disclosure.

 When an organization is dealing with federal regulators concerning a data breach, its in-house counsel should keep Federal Rule of Evidence 502 top of mind.
 Rule 502 provides that when intentional disclosures are made in federal proceedings or to a federal office or agency that waive attorney-client privilege or work-product protection, the waiver may also extend to undisclosed communications or information sharing the same subject matter.
 (As a saving grace, Rule 502(d) allows federal courts to limit the waiver of privilege and the work-product doctrine.)

 Thanks to Rule 502, sharing privileged documents with a federal agency can cause a chain reaction of disclosure that extends to all documents sharing that same subject matter.
 In-house counsel must carefully weigh the benefits of sharing information with federal regulators against the risks of waiver.
-Sometimes, sharing information makes sense.
-Sometimes, there is no real choice.
+Sometimes sharing information makes sense.
+Sometimes there is no real choice.
 No matter the situation, in-house counsel must understand the risks of sharing before deciding to do so.

 Also, in-house counsel should consider entering a confidentiality agreement or pursuing a Rule 502(d) order providing that a particular disclosure does not constitute a waiver.
 See Target Corp. v.
 ACE Am.
 Ins.
 Co., 576 F. Supp.
 3d 609, 617-18 (D. Minn.
 2021) (denying subject matter waiver because the parties’ contract provided that the entire “process was confidential and that all communications were privileged”).
 A Rule 502(d) order may require litigation, but it could be worth the effort if an agreement cannot be reached.